 - How can I apply for a visa?

-- I am having technical difficulties lodging my application or adding attachments
+- I am having technical difficulties lodging my application or adding attachments online

 - Do I need to provide a police clearance?

 - I am a sponsor for a partner visa, why do I need a police check?